-Tarika is a Research Fellow working in the area of Judicial Reforms.
+Tarika was a Research Fellow working in the area of Judicial Reforms.
 At Vidhi, she researches on transparency, efficient budgeting and technlogical intergration in the judiciary with an empirical lens.
 Her areas of interest include law and economics, and governance.
 Tarika graduated from Gujarat National Law University with B.A.
 LL.B.
 (Hons.) in 2017.
 She has publications in peer reviewed law and social sciences journals and online platforms like Economic and Political Weekly, The Economic Times and Oxford Human Rights Blog.
 Prior to joining Vidhi, she was working for Gujarat State Petronet Limited, a state Public Sector Undertaking in the oil and gas sector where she was involved in various litigation and arbitration matters.
 She has previously interned with the Law Commission of India and Hon’ble Justice N.V.
 Ramana at the Supreme Court.
 Tarika is a pop culture enthusiast and enjoys watching anime and rockumentaries in her free time.

 ODR: The Future of Dispute Resolution in India

 How can online dispute resolution (ODR) be integrated into the dispute resolution ecosystem in India?